CindyBSydney/E-Portfolio-React/README.md

 delayedLog("Hello", 2000);

 ```
-- `async`/`await` can be used with setTimeout to create delays without blocking the execution thread.
-DelayedLog waits for a specified delay before logging a message.
+- `async`/`await` can be used with `setTimeout` to create delays without blocking the execution thread. `delayedLog` waits for a specified delay before logging a message.

 10. What is a Promise?